fonoster/goodtok/docs/docs/self-hosting/deploy-with-docker.md

 - Please be sure to update all secrets with your own values
 - The `APP_URL` must be the URL where the application will be accessible.
 For example, if you are running the application locally, you can use `http://localhost:8080`.
 If you are running the application on a server, you can use, for example, `https://goodtok.example.com`
-- The `DOCKER_HOST_ADDRESS` must be the public IP address of your Docker host.
-If running locally, you can use your local IP address.
-If you are running the application on a server, you must use the public IP address of your server
-- The `SIP_SIGNALING_SERVER` must be the public IP address of your Docker host.
-If running locally, you can use your local IP address.
-If you are running the application on a server, you must use the public IP address of your server
-- The value of the `SIP_DOMAIN` can be any domain name since it is a synthetic domain.
-However, we recommend using a domain name that you own.
-For example, if you own the domain `example.com`, you can use `sip.example.com` as the value of the `SIP_DOMAIN` variable
 - You must point your SMTP variables to a valid SMTP server
 - Goodtok will use the `OWNER_EMAIL` and `OWNER_PASSWORD` variables to create the first user.
 The server will create a new owner if the email does not exist.
 Goodtok will update the password if the email exists.
 You can use any email address and password for this purpose.